-What in Blockchain, Ethereum, Smart Contracts
+What is Blockchain, Ethereum, Smart Contracts?

 The modern world is filled with a plethora of technological advancements that seem like concepts right out of a science fiction movie.
 From artificial intelligence (AI) to machine learning (ML), and the internet of things (IoT) concept, there seems to be no slowing the relentless march of progress.
 Since 2009, a new entrant has made its way into the elite class of emerging technologies.

 Blockchain technology first came to light in the 2008 Bitcoin white paper written by the mysterious Satoshi Nakamoto.
 In this document, the author[s] presented a network architecture that could support a digital currency using cryptography hence the term “cryptocurrency.”
 Satoshi’s work provided a reasonable solution to the double-spending problem by having an immutable shared ledger, distributed among the participants of a peer-to-peer (P2P) network.
 This Bitcoin network was ground-breaking as it produced the blockchain; the first ever successful implementation of distributed ledger technology (DLT).

 Satoshi by no means invented the blockchain, instead he/she/they adapted many core concepts from the work of cryptography legends like Stuart Haber and W. Scott Stornetta.
 The Bitcoin white paper lists the research studies of these two men in the reference section.
 In the early 90s, Haber and Stornetta worked together on developing document time-stamping protocols, as well as secure naming architecture for bit-strings.
 The two also worked together on incorporating Merkle trees into their Linked Time-Stamping Authority (TSA) protocol.
 These concepts became a significant part of the first ever iteration of the blockchain that was developed by Satoshi Nakamoto.